 Western Australia is often the first place that comes to mind when thinking about the mining and resources industry.
 But we don't realise just how developed the industry is elsewhere in Australia and indeed the world.

 Mining is a global industry, and skilled workers can choose from a huge diversity of positions that take them right around the world, often to beautiful and remote locations.
 Here in NSW, we're lucky that the best of these opportunities can actually be found in our own backyard.
 Mr Stephen Galilee, the CEO of the NSW Minerals Council, says "NSW mining is a world-class $20 billion industry creating jobs, growth and prosperity across the State.
 Our miners underpin economic progress both at home and around the world by supplying the coal needed to fire power stations and to make steel.
 And we produce gold, silver, copper, zinc and other metals needed for many other products we use every day."

-The mining and resources industry employs 239,000 people in Australia according to the Australian Government's Department of Education, Employment and Workplace Relations.
+The mining and resources industry employs 239,000 people in Australia.
 In NSW, Mr Galilee says that around 90,000 people are directly employed in mining and minerals processing and another 300,000 jobs are supported indirectly.
 "The resourcefulness and ingenuity of our dedicated workforce - past, present and future - puts our country in a strong position to benefit from the many rewards that the mining industry provides," he says.

 Committed to reducing negative impacts on the environment, the industry is hiring graduates with an understanding of emerging research and technologies that can help increase operational efficiency while decreasing waste and emissions.
 The NSW Minerals Council set a target of a 60 per cent reduction in greenhouse gas emissions by 2050 and created a billion dollar industry fund to help reduce greenhouse emissions from the burning of coal.